Home Vancouver’s Sea to Sky Region Town and Region of Squamish Squamish at Dusk Christmas Lights Attraction

 If you prefer to visit Squamish at Dusk on a Friday or Saturday, it costs $20 for adults and $15 for children and youth.
 Kids ages 4 and under are free all three days of the week.

 Photo opportunities with Santa are also available.
-Last year the photos were a formal affair and they cost $13 per family.
-In 2024, however, Santa will simply be wandering around on Fridays between 5:00 and 7:00 pm and people can take their own photos for no charge.
+When the attraction first opened in 2023, the photos were a formal affair and they cost $13 per family.
+Last year, however, Santa was simply wandering around on Fridays between 5:00 pm and 7:00 pm and people could take their own photos for no charge.

 Admission to Squamish at Dusk is available online from the Squamish at Dusk website.